Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Upper bound on the probability of curve closeness over a given point

 \section{Upper bound on the probability of curve closeness over a given point}

 This section is devoted to the proof of Theorem~\ref{t.airynt}(1).
-(The next derives Theorem~\ref{t.airynt}(2) as a consequence.)
-Theorem~\ref{t.airynt}(1) concerns the $k$-curve closeness probability over a given point in the case that this point is permitted to lie in a rather long interval.
+This result concerns the $k$-curve closeness probability over a given point in the case that this point is permitted to lie in a rather long interval.
 We begin by reducing via Lemma~\ref{l.parabolicinv} to a counterpart result in which this interval is much shorter.

 For this section and the next, we let the value of $\const$ be specified to be